-The Modem | Local access command is used when accessing a customer's system by connecting directly to his phone line at his house.
-Typically, the modem command string for the local access command is set to dial all the digits and codes needed to access the customer's system.
+The Modem | Local access command is used when accessing your system by connecting directly to his phone line at his house.
+Typically, the modem command string for the local access command is set to dial all the digits and codes needed to access your system.

 The default modem command string is setup for security code 1111.
-This command string must be edited to specify the proper code to use for the customer's system.
+This command string must be edited to specify the proper code to use for your system.